onspot-tools/devlab/CONTRIBUTING.md

 Within days of starting the project with just 5 languages - Python, Julia (as base languages), and individual devlabs with haskell, dotnet (C#, F# and VB), and Java - devlab got transitioned from a one-man-organisational (https://www.ramdoot.in) effort to one which got detached from any such "organisational tag" - to a generic name "onspot".
 To make this transition a strong transition, the github account in which code is maintained also got transitioned to [online-tools](https://github.com/onspot-tools/devlab.git) - originally maintained and developed at [ramdootin](https://github.com/ramdootin).

 For contributions to the project, just raise a PR, and one of us will take it from there.
-Since we follow the [all-contributors](https://github.com/all-contributors/all-contributors) specifications, we'll add you as a contributor to this project!
-Of course, you can make this easier for us by adding your name as a contrubutor yourself before you commit and raise a PR - see the last section of this file to know how you can do that.
+Since we follow the [all-contributors](https://github.com/all-contributors/all-contributors) specifications, you can make it easier for us by adding your name as a contrubutor yourself before you commit and raise a PR - see the last section of this file to know how you can do that.

 Ok, enough of history, now lets get on to job.